Jeremy Brett: Sherlock Holmes

 Although Brett appeared in many different roles during his 40-year career, he is best remembered for his performance as Sherlock Holmes in The Adventures of Sherlock Holmes, a series of Granada Television films made between 1984 and 1994.
 These were adapted by John Hawkesworth and other writers from the original stories by Sir Arthur Conan Doyle.
-Even though he reportedly feared being typecast, Brett appeared in 41 episodes of the Granada series, alongside David Burke and, latterly, Edward Hardwicke as Doctor Watson.
+Even though he reportedly feared being typecast, Brett appeared in all 41 episodes of the Granada series, plus two television films alongside David Burke and, latterly, Edward Hardwicke as Doctor Watson.
 Jeremy Brett and Edward Hardwicke appeared on stage in 1988 and 1989 in The Secret of Sherlock Holmes directed by Patrick Garland.

 After taking on the demanding role ("Holmes is the hardest part I have ever played—harder than Hamlet or Macbeth") Brett made few other acting appearances, and he is now widely considered to be the definitive Holmes of his era, just as Basil Rathbone was at the beginning of the 1940s and William Gillette during the first third of the 20th century.
 Brett had previously played Doctor Watson on stage opposite Charlton Heston as Holmes in the 1980 Los Angeles production of The Crucifer of Blood, making him one of only a small number of actors to play both Holmes and Watson professionally.

-Brett had been approached in February 1982 by Granada Television to play Holmes.
+Brett was approached in February 1982 by Granada Television to play Holmes.
 The idea was to make a totally authentic and faithful adaptation of the character's best cases.
-Eventually Brett accepted the role.
-He wanted to be the best Sherlock Holmes the world had ever seen.
+Eventually Brett accepted the role; he wanted to be the best Sherlock Holmes the world had ever seen.
 He conducted extensive research on the great detective and Sir Arthur Conan Doyle himself, and was very attentive to discrepancies between the scripts he had been given and Conan Doyle's original stories.
 One of Brett's dearest possessions on the set was his 77-page "Baker Street File" on everything from Holmes' mannerisms to his eating and drinking habits.
 Brett once explained that "some actors are becomers—they try to become their characters.
 When it works, the actor is like a sponge, squeezing himself dry to remove his own personality, then absorbing the character's like a liquid".

-Brett was obsessed with bringing more passion to the role of Holmes.
+Brett was focused on bringing more passion to the role of Holmes.
 He introduced Holmes's rather eccentric hand gestures and short violent laughter.
 He would hurl himself on the ground just to look for a footprint, "he would leap over the furniture or jump onto the parapet of a bridge with no regard for his personal safety."